tlourey/tlourey.github.io/pages/markdown-tips.md

 <https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#alerts>

-> [!IMPORTANT] Alerts on Github pages
+> [!IMPORTANT]
-> Alerts don't work on github pages but they do when reading readme.md in an github repo, but it doesn't seem they work when viewing various other markdown files.
+> Alerts on Github pages: Alerts don't work on github pages but they do when reading readme.md in an github repo, but it doesn't seem they work when viewing various other markdown files.

+#### Issue with Alert Titles

+27/01/25: With absolute 0 research, I think i've found a bug with Markdown alerts on Github (not github pages which won't render them unless you use a plugin).

+An alert with no title gets rended in Github correctly.

+> [!TIP]
+> Here is a tip with no title

+But an alert with a title does not get rended in github correctly.

+> [!TIP] Alert with title
+> An alert with a title doesn't get rended correctly.

+But I think both are standards compliant.

 ### Wikis